meltyourface/blank/posts/Spirit-double/Creating-a-Dream-Talisman-for-Connecting-with-Spirit-Double/index.md

 **Step 6**: Emergence from the Ritual
 - Once the ritual is complete, gently bring your awareness back to your physical surroundings, maintaining an awareness of the potent bond with your Spirit-double.
 Wear the talisman whenever you wish to enhance the connection with your Spirit-double.

-Note: It is recommended to regularly cleanse and recharge the talisman after use to maintain its effectiveness.
+**Note**: It is recommended to regularly cleanse and recharge the talisman after use to maintain its effectiveness.